Andott1/Calculus_PIT/readme.md

 - 📊 Graph original function, derivatives, and area under the curve
 - 💾 Save graph output as PNG/JPG
 - 🖼️ Smooth and responsive UI with a welcome splash screen
-- 🔍 Scrollable graph area for large visualizations
-- ❓ Help tooltips and warnings for invalid input

 ---